Updated: May 4, 2026

 Transitions between shots

-Alongside your storyboard, develop a shot list that details each individual camera setup needed.
-A comprehensive shot list includes:
+Along with your storyboard, develop a shot list detailing each individual camera setup you’ll need.

 Shot number for reference